Advices and legislation

 Co-regulation plays a key role in antibiotics policy in Belgium.
 This means that both the sectors and the Government make efforts towards achieving reduced and rational use of antibiotics.

-Since the publication of this new legislation in Belgium, conditions have been imposed on the use of critically important antibiotics (third- and fourth-generation cephalosporins and fluoroquinolones) by veterinarians in food-producing animals (with the exception of horses and treatment of mastitis with intramammary therapy).
+Belgian Royal Decree of 21 July 2016 and its amendments published in the RD of 21 July 2023 are important initiatives that illustrate the role of concerned authorities.
+Since the publication of these legislations in Belgium, conditions have been imposed on the use of critically important antibiotics (third- and fourth-generation cephalosporins and fluoroquinolones) by veterinarians in food-producing and all other animals (with the exception of intramammary therapy for mastitis).

 The legislation on the practice of veterinary medicine and farm guidance by veterinarians also play an important role in responsible antibiotics use.